dznjudo/portfolio/content/jobs/Chase/index.md

 url: 'https://www.jpmorganchase.com/'
 ---

-- Built over 100 Figma components with over a million inserts per week
+- Built 100+ Figma components with 1M+ weekly inserts, streamlining enterprise platform workflows.
-- Managed multi-theme Figma design libraries for different frameworks leveraged by over 1,000 designers
+- Managed multi-theme Figma libraries for several brands and platforms, ensuring consistency for 1,000+ designers
-- Launched a Shared Library initiative for dispersed teams to better collaborate and showcase their work
+- Launched a Shared Library initiative that boosted collaboration, reuse, and cross-team alignment.
-- Worked 1:1 with Nathan Curtis facilitating usability workshops, conducting research and documenting new processes
+- Partnered with Nathan Curtis to deliver workshops, research, and scalable UX processes, elevating design system maturity.
-- Defined process for portfolio teams to build out new libraries using the Manhattan Design System libraries
+- Defined process for portfolio teams to build out new libraries using the Manhattan Design System libraries to accelerate adoption and reduce duplication